tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ### `set()` vs.`add()

 Note that the document identifier (ID) is a string of letters and numbers. `add()` automatically generates an ID string.
 If you want to make the document identifier yourself you use `set()`.
-It's just like `add()` except for a third parameter.

 Let's make a second `Submit` button for `set()`.